dotherightthing/wpdtrt-anchorlinks/README.md

 ### Styling

-Core CSS properties may be overwritten by changing the variable values in your local stylesheet.
+Core CSS properties may be overwritten by changing the variable values in your theme stylesheet.

 See `scss/_variables.scss`.